uplb-eliens/uplb-eliens.github.io/content/articles/jach/jach_002.rst

 After completing CMSC 123 and practicing regularly (1 to 2 hours a day), you can make progress on your own.
 Study more advanced algorithm design techniques and solve more complex problems.
 Test your skills in actual competitions.

 Competitive Programming is not for everyone.
-It requires passion, commitment, discipline, focus, and lots of free time to waste.
-While you're at it, enjoy and have fun!
+It requires passion, commitment, discipline, focus, lots of free time to waste, and the desire to win.
+While you're at it, *enjoy and have fun!*

 For more information, check this `repo <https://github.com/uplb-eliens/awesome-competitive-programming>`_.